Furnaces consume 26% of the energy used in the average home.

 Find more guidance on choosing from your options here.

 Efficiency: Heating units are rated on the basis of their Annual Fuel Utilization Efficiency (AFUE) score.
 The higher the AFUE, the higher its efficiency --- and the lower your operating costs and carbon footprint.
 Choose a forced air unit with an AFUE of at least 95%.
+Choose an Energy Star-rated unit to you use less power and spend less money with every use.

 Design: Homes and businesses with two-three above-grade stories may benefit from two, smaller "zoned" furnaces: one for the lower floor, and another (often in an attic) for an upper floor.
 Restaurants can save and keep diners comfortable by zoning separate systems for the "back and front of the house."